FarmData2/FD2-School-Materials/09-FD3/09-FD3-Tutorials.md

 #### Using the Component in the `<template>`

-After a component is imported and declared it can be used in the `<template>` as if it is an HTML element.
+After a component is imported and registered it can be used in the `<template>` as if it is an HTML element.

 1. Add the `DateInput` component to the `<template>` at the top of the Harvest form in `App.vue`
    ```